-If you’ve been feeling unmotivated, fatigued, or unable to complete daily tasks, there may be signs that you might be depressed, not lazy, indicating a deeper emotional struggle rather than a lack of effort.
+Suppose you’ve felt unmotivated, fatigued, or unable to complete daily tasks.
+In that case, there may be signs that you might be depressed, not lazy, indicating a more profound emotional struggle rather than a lack of effort.

-And there you go, having a pile of activities and to-do lists to complete yet you keep on telling yourself that you’ll get them done soon but you keep procrastinating and piling them up.
+And there you go, with a pile of activities and to-do lists to complete.
+Yet you keep on telling yourself that you’ll get them done soon, but you keep procrastinating and piling them up.

-Now, you’re wondering if you’re just been a chronic lazy person or if you’re gradually falling into depression.
+Now, you’re wondering if you’ve just been a chronically lazy person or if you’re gradually falling into depression.

 Laziness and depression can often be mistaken for each other because they both involve a lack of motivation and energy, but the key difference is the underlying cause.